-By Paul Hanrahan, Talent Acquisition Manager for the South Coast and Central UK region of Enterprise Rent A Car.
+By Paul Hanrahan, Talent Acquisition Manager for the South Coast and Central UK region of Enterprise.

 I would like to share my experiences as a recruiter for our Graduate Management Training Programme and demonstrate what we mean by being inclusive at Enterprise.
-Let me do this by introducing you to John and James (names have been changed), who have recently started their careers with us at Enterprise Rent A Car.
+Let me do this by introducing you to John and James (names have been changed), who have recently started their careers with us at Enterprise.

 During the recruitment process, he excelled in the telephone interview, engaged well with the team when interviewing face to face and conducted himself very well in the practical exercises at our assessment centre.

-During the interview, Johns skills and past work experience were discussed and he certainly appeared to have the capabilities to do the job.
-His relevant work experience and personal traits really lended themselves to our Management Training Programme, so he was offered the job.
+During the interview, John’s skills and past work experience were discussed and he certainly appeared to have the capabilities to do the job.
+His relevant work experience and personal traits really lent themselves to our Management Training Programme, so he was offered the job.

 We discussed the driving element within the expected role and what he would need as an adjustment to be able to perform successfully.
 It transpired that John had a license to drive automatic vehicles and uses adaptive steering and pedal controls.

 This is something that we have experience of since it is an option that we can have fitted to our vehicles to allow our disabled customers to be able to rent from us.
 With this in mind, we had the relevant equipment installed for John’s car.